nepeivodaRS/urqmdVis/README.md

 1. **File Reduction**: Processes the `filename.f14` output file from UrQMD, removes unnecessary whitespace, and saves it as `filename_reduced.csv`.
 2. **Data Parsing**: Extracts detailed event information, calculates necessary parameters, and stores the processed data in Parquet format in the same folder as the input file.
 3. **Conversion to CSV**: Converts the Parquet data by grouping it into time snapshots, with each snapshot saved as a separate CSV file.
-4. **Visualization**: Uses the generated CSV files as input for the ParaView template `partMassVar.pvsm` to visualize the events.
+4. **Visualization**: Uses the generated CSV files as input for the ParaView template `paraViewState-massVar.pvsm` to visualize the events.

 ## File Descriptions